Fascetta/Motion-Unlearning-Evaluation/unlearning/esd/README.md

   --retain_test_file "kw_splits/test-wo-kick.txt"
 ```

-### Step 2: Evaluate the UNLEARNED Model
+### Step 2: Evaluate the Unlearned Model

-Next, run the same evaluation, but point it to the new model folder and the unlearned checkpoint (`latest.tar` or a specific epoch's weights).
+Next, run the same evaluation, pointing to the new model folder and the unlearned checkpoint.

 ```bash
 python unlearning/test_unlearn.py  \